sander/hierarchical-deterministic-keys/keys.md

     - H2(message): Outputs a byte array.
 - `MAC`: A function taking byte string inputs (salt, ikm, message) applying cryptographically secure hash functions to obtain a message authentication code combining `salt` with input keying material `ikm` and `message`.

+The reader MUST create a new reader key pair using ECDH-Generate-Key-Pair for each challenge.

+The reader MUST verify the proof using ECDH-Create-Shared-Secret.

 The proof of possession parameters of HDK are instantiated as follows:

 ```